Technologicat/unpythonic/doc/macros.md

     assert f(21, 1/0) == 42
 ```

-In a ``with lazify`` block, function arguments are evaluated only when actually used, at most once each, and in the order in which they are actually used.
-Promises are automatically forced on access.
+In a ``with lazify`` block, function arguments are evaluated only when actually used, at most once each, and in the order in which they are actually used (regardless of the ordering of the formal parameters that receive them).
+Delayed values (*promises*) are automatically evaluated (*forced*) on access.
 Automatic lazification applies to arguments in function calls and to let-bindings, since they play a similar role. **No other binding forms are auto-lazified.**

 Automatic lazification uses the ``lazyrec[]`` macro (see below), which recurses into certain types of container literals, so that the lazification will not interfere with unpacking.

-Note ``my_if`` in the example is a run-of-the-mill runtime function, not a macro.
+Note ``my_if`` in the example is a regular function, not a macro.
 Only the ``with lazify`` is imbued with any magic.
 Essentially, the above code expands into:

 ```python
 from unpythonic.syntax import macros, lazy